-M arch 31, 2020 Sep 2019
+June 30, 2020 tember 30, 2019

-Term loan \$ 41,578 \$ 41,905
+Term loan \$ 42,105 \$ 41,905

-Unamortized debt discount (806) (1,208)
+Unamortized debt discount (5,338) (1,208)

-Term loan, net of discount 40,772 40,697
+Term loan, net of discount 36,767 40,697

 Short term portion of term loan, net of discounts - 4,668

-Long term portion of term loan, net of discounts \$ 40,772 \$ 36,029
+Long term portion of term loan, net of discounts \$ 36,767 \$ 36,029

-The Term Loan is payable as follows, subject to acceleration upon the occurrence of an Event of Default under the Credit Agreement or termination of the Credit Agreement and provided that all unpaid principal, accrued and unpaid interest and all unpaid fees and expenses shall be due and payable in full on June 30, 2023.
-Principal payments are required as follows: fiscal 2020 - \$0, fiscal 2021- \$889, fiscal 2022 - \$1,779, and fiscal 2023 - \$38,910.
+The Term Loan is payable as follows, subject to acceleration upon the occurrence of an Event of Default under the Credit Agreement or termination of the Credit Agreement and provided that any and all unpaid principal, accrued and unpaid interest and all unpaid fees and expenses shall be due and payable in full on maturity as of June 30, 2023.
+Principal payments are required as follows: fiscal 2020 - \$0, fiscal 2021- \$889, fiscal 2022 - \$1,778, and fiscal 2023 - \$39,438.

-The Company also was required to prepay the outstanding amount of the Term Loan in an amount equal to the Specified Excess Cash Flow Amount (as defined in the agreement) for the immediately preceding fiscal year, commencing with the fiscal year ending September 30, 2019 (refer to Seventh Amendment to Credit Agreement, below, and Note 15.
-Subsequent Events.).
-The Company does not owe any amount as of March 31, 2020.
+The Company also has been required to make prepayments on the Term Loan in amounts equal to the Specified Excess Cash Flow Amount (as defined in the agreement) for the immediately preceding fiscal year, commencing with the fiscal year ending September 30, 2019 (refer to Seventh Amendment to Credit Agreement, below, which includes certain modifications to this prepayment requirement).
+To date, the Company has not been required to make any prepayments on the Term Loan.

-As of March 31, 2020, the Company had \$41,578 in outstanding borrowings under the Term Loan that have an annual cash interest rate of approximately 11%, plus additional interest at an annual rate of 5% in the form of PIK (noncash, paid-in-kind), which accrues and is added to the balance of the Term Loan on a monthly basis.
+As of June 30, 2020, the Company had \$42,105 in outstanding borrowings under the Term Loan Facility that was at an interest of approximately 11%, plus additional interest at an annual rate 5% in the form of PIK (noncash, paid-in-kind), which accrues and is added to the balance of the Term Loan on a monthly basis.

 The Credit Agreement includes financial and other restrictive covenants.
-Financial covenants include minimum fixed charge coverage ratios, minimum EBITDA, as defined under the Credit Agreement to include certain adjustments, and a maximum senior leverage ratios.
+Financial covenants include minimum fixed charge coverage ratios, minimum EBITDA, as defined under the Credit Agreement to include certain adjustments, and maximum senior leverage ratios.
 The Company measures and certifies these covenants quarterly.
 The financial covenants are measured on a trailing four quarter basis as of the end of each quarter.
-The Company did not meet its financial covenants for the trailing four quarters ended March 31, 2020.
-The Company received a waiver for missing the March 31, 2020 covenants and its future financial covenants have been reset under the Seventh and Eighth Amendments of the Credit Agreement (refer to Seventh Amendment to Credit Agreement, below, and Note 15.
-Subsequent Events.).
+The Company met its financial covenants for the trailing four quarters ended June 30, 2020.